josephowusu335/Predicting-Credit-Card-Approvals/README.md

 example.
 Manually analyzing these applications is mundane, error-prone, and time-consuming (and time is money!).
 Luckily, this task can be automated with the power of machine learning and pretty much every commercial bank does so nowadays.
-In this project, you will build an automatic credit card approval predictor using machine learning techniques, just like the real banks do.
+In this project, I use Scikit-learn with other machine learning techniques, to build an automatic credit card approval predictor just like the real banks do.

 The dataset used in this project is from the UCI Machine Learning Repository.